 Coping and support

-Mononucleosis can be a prolonged condition, keeping you at home for weeks as you recover.
-But be patient with your body as it fights the infection.
+Mononucleosis can last weeks, keeping you at home as you recover.
+Be patient with your body as it fights the infection.

 For young people, having mononucleosis will mean some missed activities — classes, team practices and parties.
 Without doubt, you'll need to take it easy for a while.
 Students need to let their schools know they are recovering from mononucleosis and may need special considerations to keep up with their work.